tahamohsini/CompilerProject/README.md

     pdfs        -->     languageSpecifications.pdf contain keywords, regexes etc -->     CFGs.pdf contain all the rules of generally used commands by any programmer

+.
+.
+.

+Note:   semantic implementation isn't fully complete or functional right now, will be completed in short time (inshallah)